 Welcome to UMass Amherst!
 Students admitted for the spring 2018 semester attend a Winter New Students Orientation (NSO) session in December or January.
 During your one day Winter NSO session you will take care of the business of becoming a member of the UMass Amherst community including: learning about university academic requirements, meeting with an academic advisor, registering for your spring classes, getting your UCard (student ID), and touring your new campus.

 Registration for Winter NSO is now closed.

 Welcome to Massachusetts!
 About 25% of our student population is from out of state, and we have a lot of opportunities for you to become acquainted with UMass Amherst, your new home away from home!

-When you register for orientation online you will have the option to see other students’ information from your home state.
-First you have to release your information to see that list.
+When you register for orientation you will have the option to share contact information with other students from your home state.

 Thank you for your service.
 We want to make your transition to UMass as smooth as possible, and that all begins at orientation.
 Make sure you contact Veteran Services before you arrive on campus for your first semester.
 Veteran Services will provide a packet of materials which you will receive when you check in.
 You will also have the opportunity to visit them at your orientation session.

-Summer Freshmen NSO sessions are two days and one night.
+Summer NSO sessions for first-year students are two days and one night.
 You have the option to stay overnight with a roommate (either randomly chosen or one of your own choosing), in a single room or off campus by your own arrangement.
 When you sign in, please let us know if you will be staying with us on campus or if you have made other arrangements.

-You will have the opportunity to finalize your housing preference request at orientation if you are choosing to live on campus.
+If you'll be living on campus during the semester, be sure to file your housing preference application.
 There are many on and off campus housing options to suit your needs.
 For more information visit the Residential Life or Veteran Services websites.